Cow Creek Band of Umpqua Tribe of Indians

 Number of people employed by the Tribe: 1,100

 The Cow Creeks were restored without reservation land in 1982.
 All land held by the tribe has been by purchase.
-The tribe’s main economy is dependent upon revenues generated from its Seven Feathers Casino Resort in Canyonville.
-The Resort features a casino, hotels, restaurants and entertainment venues.
-Several other businesses have been acquired in their economic diversification program.
-Since Recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, a charitable foundation, a tribal court system, and is one of the largest employers in Douglas County.
+The Seven Feathers Casino Resort in Canyonville, featuring a casino, hotels, restaurants and entertainment venues, is the tribe’s main source of income.
+Several other businesses, such as the K-BAR cattle ranch in Rogue River, have been acquired in their economic diversification program.
+Since recognition, the tribe has developed housing, education and social services programs, business corporations, a utility cooperative, a charitable foundation, and a tribal court system.
+The tribe is one of the largest employers in Douglas County.

 Points of interest

-Oregon’s Interstate-5 passes through Canyonville and the heart of Cow Creek’s homeland and the Seven Feathers Resort.
-The area is one of natural beauty and includes the Umpqua Rivers, the Cascade Mountains, the Pacific Ocean and dunes and a growing wine industry.
+Oregon’s Interstate-5 highway passes through Canyonville, the Seven Feathers Resort and the heart of Cow Creek’s homeland.
+The area is one of natural beauty and includes the Umpqua River, the Cascade Mountains, the Pacific Ocean and dunes and a growing wine industry.

 History and culture